shakacode/react_on_rails/README.md

 ------

 # NEWS
-* The Docs here on `master` refer to 8.0.0 including support for [webpacker_lite](https://github.com/shakacode/webpacker_lite)!
-*Use the [7.0.4 docs](https://github.com/shakacode/react_on_rails/tree/7.0.4) to refer to the older asset pipeline way.*
-* **[VERSION 8.0.0](https://rubygems.org/gems/react_on_rails/)** shipped with [webpacker_lite](https://github.com/shakacode/webpacker_lite) (soon [**webpacker**](https://github.com/rails/webpacker/issues/464#issuecomment-310986140) support! [react-webpack-rails-tutorial PR #395](https://github.com/shakacode/react-webpack-rails-tutorial/pull/395) shows the changes needed to migrate from the Asset Pipeline to Webpacker Lite.
+* **[VERSION 8.1.0](https://rubygems.org/gems/react_on_rails/)** shipped with [webpacker_lite](https://github.com/shakacode/webpacker_lite) (soon [**webpacker**](https://github.com/rails/webpacker/issues/464#issuecomment-310986140) support! [react-webpack-rails-tutorial PR #395](https://github.com/shakacode/react-webpack-rails-tutorial/pull/395) shows the changes needed to migrate from the Asset Pipeline to Webpacker Lite.
 For more information, see my article: [Webpacker Lite: Why Fork Webpacker?](https://blog.shakacode.com/webpacker-lite-why-fork-webpacker-f0a7707fac92).
 Per recent discussions, we [will merge Webpacker Lite changes back into Webpacker](https://github.com/rails/webpacker/issues/464#issuecomment-310986140).
 There's no reason to wait for this.
 The upgrade will eventually be trivial.
+* The Docs here on `master` refer to 8.1.0 including support for [webpacker_lite](https://github.com/shakacode/webpacker_lite)!
+*Use the [7.0.4 docs](https://github.com/shakacode/react_on_rails/tree/7.0.4) to refer to the older asset pipeline way.*
 * *See [NEWS.md](NEWS.md) for more notes over time.*

 ------